Winter Quarters Windows Artist

 “A father and mother are shown in winter walking away from the grave where they have buried a loved one, he supporting her in their mutual grief.
 The shovel he carries points toward the grave site.
 Near the grave grows a tree, laden with fruit.
 Yes, it is an unseasonable element in a winter scene, but intended so: It depicts the tree of life, symbolizing the hope of exaltation and eternal life for those who die in the Lord.”

-Throughout the temple on art-glass windows are represented the state flowers of the five states through which pioneers trekked — Illinois, Iowa, Nebraska, Wyoming and Utah.
+Throughout the temple on art-glass windows patrons are able to see the state flowers of the five states through which pioneers trekked — Illinois, Iowa, Nebraska, Wyoming and Utah.
 In the Celestial Room is the sego lily, designated as the state flower of Utah because its roots provided sustenance for the Pioneers during their first winter.
 It was as manna from heaven for them, Brother Holdman noted.
-Thus the presence of the flower in the celestial room represents the completion of their journey to the promised land and alludes to Revelation 2:7,17, "To him that overcometh will I give to eat of the tree of life which is in the midst of the paradise of God. . . .
+Thus the presence of the flower in the celestial room represents the completion of their journey to the promised land and alludes to Revelation 2:7 and 17 "To him that overcometh will I give to eat of the tree of life which is in the midst of the paradise of God. . . .
 To him that overcometh will I give to eat of the hidden manna."

 Winter Quarters Temple Windows Conclusion